 - (1) Minimum lot area and setback standards may change, as follows: - a.
 Minimum lot area and setback standards may change when such district is combined with a "-B" district in compliance with the provisions of Section 22.64.040 (Coastal "-B" Combining District Development Standards). - b.
-Minimum lot area may change in areas of sloping terrain, including those districts combined with "-B" districts, in compliance with the provisions of Section 22.82.050 (Hillside Subdivision Design) (See also Appendix 9). - (2) In C RA, C R1, C R2, and C H1 districts, maximum residential density is based on one unit per the minimum lot area required. - (3) See (1) above.
+Minimum lot area may change in areas of sloping terrain, including those districts combined with "-B" districts, in compliance with the provisions of Section 22.82.050 (Hillside Subdivision Design) (See also Appendix 9) - (3) See (1) above.
 See Section 22.64.045(4) (Setback Requirements and Exceptions) for setback measurement, allowed projections into setbacks, and exceptions to required setbacks.
 Setback exceptions for ESHA and hazards are only allowed per the LCP's Biological Resources and Environmental Hazards policies, respectively. - (4) See Section 22.64.045(3) (Height Limits Exceptions) for height measurement and exceptions.
 Building height limits may change, as follows: - a.
-In C-R1 districts of the Stinson Beach Highlands, the primary building height limit is 17 feet. - Single-family dwellings over 25 feet in height shall require Design Review (in addition to and independent of Coastal Permit requirements) and Variance approval in compliance with Chapters 22.42 (Design Review) and 22.70.150 (Coastal Zone Variances), in addition to a Coastal Permit. - c.
-All height limit exceptions must be found consistent with Land Use Plan Policies C-DES-1, 2, and 3.
-Nothwithstanding "a" and "b" above, where an increase in height in the coastal zone consists solely of raising an existing structure by the minimum amount necessary to meet the Base Flood Elevation (BFE) established by FEMA plus any additional elevation required by Policy C EH 8, the maximum height limit allowable (without a variance) shall be increased by that height. - d.
+In C-R1 districts of the Stinson Beach Highlands, the primary building height limit is 17 feet. - b.
+Single-family dwellings over 25 feet in height shall require Design Review (in addition to and independent of Coastal Permit requirements) and Variance approval in compliance with Chapters 22.42 (Design Review) and 22.70.150 (Coastal Zone Variances), in addition to a Coastal Permit. - c.
+All height limit exceptions must be found consistent with Land Use Plan Policies C-DES-1, 2, and 3.. - d.
 As allowed by LUP Policy C-EH-5 (Standards for Shoreline Development). - (5) See Chapter 22.42 (Design Review) for other conditions that may require Design Review approval in addition to and independent of a Coastal Permit.
-In C-VCR and C-H1 districts, maximum floor area may be determined through the Design Review Process in compliance with Chapter 22.42 (Design Review) in addition to and independent of a Coastal Permit.

-- (6) The maximum residential density for proposed divisions of land for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or lots proposed for affordable housing, and if it can be demonstrated that the development will ean avoid and protect all ESHA and ESHA buffers and will avoid all hazardous areas and hazard setbacks, and will be served by on-site water and sewage disposal systems. - (7) The maximum non-residential and non-agricultural floor area for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, hazardous areas and setbacks, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or and where it can be demonstrated that the development will can avoid and protect all ESHA and ESHA buffers and will avoid all hazardous areas and hazard setbacks, and will be served by on-site water and sewage disposal systems.
+In C-VCR and C-H1 districts, maximum floor area may be determined through the Design Review Process in compliance with Chapter 22.42 (Design Review) in addition to and independent of a Coastal Permit. - (6) The maximum residential density for proposed divisions of land for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or lots proposed for affordable housing, and if it can be demonstrated that the development is consistent with applicable ESHA and hazard policies and will be served by on-site water and sewage disposal systems.